 These issues set out in this paper are not exhaustive, and it is expected that consultation will lead to the identification of new issues and actions and changes to those already included herein.

 Two additional pieces of companion work are already underway.
 The first is the development of a ‘Space and Spatial Ecosystem Map’.
 Currently a work-in-progress, this map sets out the major elements of the system that the 2030 Steering Committee considers will comprise the optimal ecosystem by 2030.
 It forms a view about elements that need to be established or further developed, which ones should have a strong Australian base and which ones can be sourced by overseas providers.
-The 2030 Steering Committee is oversighting the development
+The 2030 Steering Committee is oversighting the development of this map.

 The second piece of work is an analysis of the risks faced by all areas of Australia’s society, economy and critical infrastructure through their reliance and dependence on space assets and systems, including satellite telecommunications, PNT from GNSS, and earth observation by satellite.
 This work will include consideration of the vital role played by spatial information and spatial infrastructure.
 This work is taking a supply chain view of these risks and dependencies using a formal approach based on ISO 31000:2018 Risk Management Standard.
 It is being conducted under the auspices of the Department of Home Affairs with the secretariat provided by the Australian Space Agency.
 The outcomes of this work will be made available to the 2030 Steering Committee for inclusion, where relevant, in the 2030 RoadMap.